Dvorichna settlement hromada: Founding and early years

 The hromada was created on 12 June 2020 after merging 14 settlement councils within the soon to be abolished Dvorichna Raion.
 (Note: Those 14 settlement councils being the Bohdanivske, Dvorichna, Kamianka, Kolodiazne, Kutkivka, Lyman Druhyi, Mykolaivka, Novoiehorivka, Petro-Ivanivka, Pisky, Ridkodub, Tavilzhanka, Tokarivka, and Vilshana settlement councils.)
 Upon establishment, the hromada became the local government for 55 settlements, and had a total population of 16,568 in January 2021.

-The hromada would hold their first elections on 25 October 2020, where Dvorichna native Turbaba Halyna Hryhorivna would be elected as Head of the Hromada.
+The hromada held their first elections on 25 October 2020, where Dvorichna native Turbaba Halyna Hryhorivna was elected as Head of the Hromada.
 Before the war in 2022, the hromada had a total population of approximately 16,500 within a 1109.1 km2 area.

-Russian invasion
+Russo-Ukrainian war (2022–present)

-The entire hromada was occupied by Russian forces in the early days of Russia's invasion of Ukraine in February 2022.
-During full occupation, Halyna Turbaba would be imprisoned twice for refusing to cooperate with the Russian military.
+The entire hromada was occupied by Russian forces in their initial invasion of Ukraine in February 2022.
+During full occupation, Halyna Turbaba was imprisoned twice for refusing to cooperate with the Russian military.
 During Turbaba's first imprisonment lasting one month, and second imprisonment 50 days, some lesser hromada officials agreed to work with the Russians.
 In this time: better houses, along with useful equipment from farms, were reportedly confiscated by the Russian military.
-Many residents likewise would leave for the Russian border or travel across a dam going over the Pecheneg Reservoir to territory controlled by Ukrainian forces.
+Many residents likewise left for the Russian border or travel across a dam going over the Pecheneg Reservoir to territory controlled by Ukrainian forces.